 Spending the night in Shirakawagō

-The price per night is similar for most houses.
-Currently, it is between ¥8,800 and ¥16,000 per person, inclusive of dinner and breakfast.
+The price per night is similar for most houses — between ¥10,000 and ¥20,000 per person, inclusive of dinner and breakfast.
 Additional charges may apply for bigger rooms and heating during the harsh winter months — Shirakawagō gets buried in snow and is thus extremely cold in winter.
-You can also find some quite expensive properties, so make sure to check the official tourist site to find one that suits you.

 Our top picks are Shimizu, Rihei, and Gensaku.
-Also, if you’re still not convinced to stay in a gasshō-zukuri house, most owners give guests a discount to the onsen at Shirakawago no Yu, a ryokan with the only hot springs in the village.
+Also, if you’re still not convinced to stay in a gasshō-zukuri house, most owners give guests a discount to the local onsen at Shirakawago no Yu, a ryokan with the only hot springs in the village.

 What is staying at a gasshō-zukuri like?